 Spokane County Library District is seeking a Librarian, a Mobile Services Supervisor, and a Mobile Services Associate.

 The Oregon Tech Library is seeking a Technical Services and Systems Librarian.

-Washington State Library is seeking a Branch Librarian, a Library Associate (Prison Libraries), and a Serials Cataloger.
+Washington State Library is seeking a Branch Librarian and a Serials Cataloger.